hemangikakirde/credit-card-fraud-detection/README.md

 ## Problem Description
 The goal of this analysis is to detect fraudulent credit card transactions using machine learning models.
 Specifically, we aim to:
 1. Explore the dataset to understand the distribution of fraudulent and non-fraudulent transactions.
-2. Preprocess the data by handling missing values, outliers, and normalizing features.
+2. Preprocess the data by handling missing values, outliers, and normalising features.
 3. Build and evaluate machine learning models to predict fraudulent transactions.
 4. Address the class imbalance problem using techniques like SMOTE (Synthetic Minority Over-sampling Technique).